VRAJ09/VRAJ09/README.md

 ## 😁 About me

 I'm a 3rd year Undergraduate student at the University of Wisconsin-Madison studying Computer Science and Data Science.
 My passion lies in using machine learning and artificial intelligence to solve problems.
 I enjoy coding and building projects, as well as exploring different aspects of data science.
 My goal is to leverage AI to solve real-world problems.
+I hope to pursue a career as a Data Scientist after graduation!

 ## 🚀 Work